Growing corn on a large scale while facing unpredictable weather conditions or water scarcity is challenging.

 It can be applied in all topographies, field sizes and soil types.
 This means that you can maintain optimal soil moisture and nutrient levels in all conditions.
 This leads to savings in water and fertilizers, as well as improved yields.

-Should I use surface or subsurface drip irrigation?
+Should I use on-surface or subsurface drip irrigation?

-Subsurface drip irrigation (SDI) systems are most suitable for large-scale cornfield operations.
-Compared with on-surface systems, SDIs deliver additional benefits such as lower labor requirements, and operational simplicity.
+Subsurface drip irrigation (SDI) systems are most suitable for large-scale operations.
+Compared with on-surface systems, they require a higher initial investment, but deliver additional benefits like lower labor requirements and operational simplicity.
 SDI systems favor modern tillage practices such as no-till or minimum tillage.

 If I have a lot of rainfall, will drip still be a good investment?

 Definitely.
-While having ample rainfall is obviously a huge advantage, rain is never timely enough to allow the crop to reach its full yield potential.
+While having ample rainfall is obviously a huge advantage, rain is never timely enough or consistent enough to allow the crop to reach its full yield potential.
 This is even more evident with sandy soils that have a lower water holding capacity.
 On top of that, drip is also a nutrient delivery system that allows you to fertigate and control the nutrient levels in your soil in a precise and economical way.
-Applying all of your fertilizer in a single application can be wasteful, especially under rainy conditions that provoke leaching.
-Splitting your nutrient application along the season guarantees that your crop gets what it needs when it needs it.
+Applying all of your fertilizer in just a few applications can be wasteful, especially under rainy conditions that provoke leaching.
+Splitting your nutrient application throughout the season guarantees that your corn crop gets what it needs when it needs it.
 This is what makes drip systems the perfect tool for increasing productivity in previously rain-fed plots.

-What if I have an uneven topography or irregularly shaped cornfield?
+What if I have uneven topography or an irregularly shaped field?

-Drip irrigation fits all plot shapes and sizes, all soil types and all topographies.
-You can use pressure compensating dripperlines that maintain the same flowrate across different pressure levels so every plant in the field gets exactly the same amount of water and nutrients no matter the elevation changes or distance from the water source.
+Drip irrigation fits all plot shapes and sizes, all soil types, and all topographies.
+You can use pressure compensating drip lines that maintain the same flow rate across different pressure levels so every plant in the field gets exactly the same amount of water and nutrients, regardless of elevation changes or distance from the water source.